Gavyn Arthur

-Sir Gavyn Farr Arthur KStJ (13 September 1951 – 16 May 2016) was a British judge and prominent figure in the City of London who served as the 675th Lord Mayor from 2002 to 2003.
+Sir Gavyn Farr Arthur (13 September 1951 – 16 May 2016) was a British judge and prominent figure in the City of London who served as the 675th Lord Mayor from 2002 to 2003.

 Early life

-The only surviving son of Major Leonard Arthur, JP, by his wife Raina née Farr, he was educated at Harrow School before going up to Christ Church, Oxford.
+The only surviving son of Major (South African Army) Leonard Arthur JP by his wife Raina née Farr, he was educated at Harrow School before going up to Christ Church, Oxford.

 His father was in remainder to the baronetcy of his great-great-grandfather, Lt-Gen. Sir George Arthur, and from 2010 until his death Sir Gavyn was heir presumptive to the Arthur family title.

 Career

-Arthur was called to the Bar in 1975 at the Middle Temple, before being appointed a Bencher in 2001.
+Arthur was called to the bar in 1975 at the Middle Temple, before being appointed a Bencher in 2001.

 He practised as a barrister and was appointed a Recorder in 2001 and a Circuit Judge in 2007 before promotion as a Deputy High Court Judge in 2008.

 He served as Alderman for the Ward of Cripplegate in the City from his election in 1991 until 2005.
-Sir Gavyn served as Aldermanic Sheriff for 1998–99 and as Lord Mayor of London (2002–2003), when he was ex-officio Chancellor of City University London; he received an honorary Doctorate of Laws from City University London.
+Sir Gavyn served as Sheriff for 1998–99 and as Lord Mayor of London (2002–2003), when he was ex-officio Chancellor of City University London; he received an honorary Doctorate of Laws from City University London.
 He was a Past Master of the Worshipful Company of Gardeners, the Worshipful Company of Wax Chandlers, the Guild of Public Relations Practitioners, and the Guild of Freemen of the City of London.

 Sir Gavyn died suddenly in May 2016.